How to Nurture Your Sense of Belonging and Why

 Key Takeaways

-Achieving a sense of belonging is crucial to our existence, but it isn’t always easy to come by.
-By understanding that belonging is not only a feeling that comes from within but also involves a series of actions, you can find the connection you crave.
+Achieving a sense of belonging is crucial to our existence because it enriches our life experience and helps us find purpose and meaning in our everyday activities.
+Yet, it isn’t always easy to come by.
+By understanding that belonging is not only a feeling that comes from within but a series of actions, you can find the connection you crave.

-Take the time to understand yourself.
-I welcome you to explore my resources to aid in this process.
-Then find people who allow you to be the brilliant person you are and work to help others find belonging as well.
+The first step is to take the time to understand yourself.
+I welcome you to explore my resources for further aid in this process.
+Then, find people who allow you to be the brilliant person you are and work to help others find belonging, too.
 These small actions can create a better, safer world where belonging is readily given rather than earned by selling out who you are.

 Share this post: